Contents of this page:

 Many people write to us to ask about the political situation in Ecuador.
 It is true that Ecuador does have a history of ousting the current president before his term is officially up - but it has always followed a constitutionally approved process, it has never been through a coup or military takeover.
 The core of government operations has been stable throughout.

 In late 2006, the people of Ecuador elected leftist Rafael Correa, a PhD economist.
-A reformer, he wants to make fundamental changes to Ecuador's political society.
-As he has little support in congress, he may not be able to accomplish much, but the voters sent their leaders a clear message by electing him: they've had enough.
+He is a reformer who wants to make fundamental changes to Ecuador's political society.
+The voters sent their leaders a clear message by electing him: they've had enough.
 A former university professor with a doctorate in economics from the University of Illinois, Correa may just be the man to put Ecuador on the path to a sound economy for the future.
-Although Correa has voter approval to amend some parts of the constitution, no changes to property ownership laws are being considered.
+Correa gained voter approval to amend some parts of the constitution in 2007, but no changes to property ownership laws were considered or enacted.

 Ecuador's government publicly welcomes foreign investment and offers a relatively open foreign-investment regime.
 The constitution gives foreign investment the same rights and treatment as national investment.
 The country's most recent law governing foreign investment, the Law on Promotion and Guarantee of Investments of December 19th 1997 (Law 46, Official Register 216), recognizes that Ecuador's development requires the active participation of both national and foreign investment (EIU ViewsWire, New York: Dec 20, 2006)